 ACCOUNTS RECEIVABLE AND DUE FROM OTHER GOVERNMENTS - Receivables are recorded at their net realizable value, reduced by an allowance for doubtful accounts when management determines that collectability is doubtful.
-The allowance for doubtful accounts totaled \$18,871 as of September 30, 2019 and zero as of September 30, 2018.
+The allowance for doubtful accounts was zero as of September 30, 2020 and \$18,871 as of September 30, 2019.